Mission-DMX/Docs/Editor/Readme.md

 TODO introduce advanced views such as debug view and settings

 TODO write a table of contents for each manual entry

+TODO write manual about CLI (socket and in-editor terminal)